Phuker/multi-tldr/Readme.md

 **Q: I want to add some custom command pages, how?**

-A: You can contribute to [tldr-pages/tldr](https://github.com/tldr-pages/tldr), or create your own Git repo, or just create a private directory, and add it to `repo_directory`.
+A: You can contribute to [tldr-pages/tldr](https://github.com/tldr-pages/tldr), or create your own Git repo, or just create a private directory, and add it to `repo_directory_list`.

 **Q: I want a short command like `tldr COMMAND`, not `tldr find COMMAND`.**